Analysis of Angular-Differential Post-Processing Algorithms for Exoplanet Direct Detection with a Photonic Lantern Nuller: Background

 \begin{itemize} \item The planet's PSF through the coronagraph is rotationally invariant. \item The planet's PSF does not significantly overlap with the stellar host's PSF at high spatial separations. \end{itemize}

 Based on these assumptions, images are taken by commanding the telescope rotator to follow the pupil rather than the field.
 In this observing mode, the quasistatic speckle structure remains constant while the off-axis companion rotates through the field of view.
 Post processing is then done by subtracting the stellar speckles using methods such as median subtraction \cite{marois_adi}, LOCI \cite{Lafrenière_2007}, or KLIP \cite{Soummer_2012}, followed by derotating the reference images to stack up the planet signal, thereby improving the SNR.
+Within this framework, the spatial structure of the planet PSF is assumed to be effectively preserved across frames, and derotation can be handled as a coordinate transformation in image space.

-This ADI method cannot be directly applied to a PLN, as the planet's optical signal is not rotationally invariant, and rotating or derotating a 1D array of intensities has no physical significance.
+In contrast, the PLN produces a low-dimensional vector of modal intensities, for which no equivalent geometric derotation exists.
+The variation of the PLN signal with rotation is governed by the interferometric response of the instrument, and its evolution with rotation is not describable as simple transformation applied to the basis over which the signal is expressed.
+As a result, the standard image-based derotation paradigm does not directly extend to PLN data.
+This distinction motivates the need for algorithms that fit the signal as observed in measurement space, rather than relying on geometric alignment.